 The Human Technology Relations specialization is dedicated to the exploration and design of products that serve the problems and aspirations of people on an individual, social or societal level.

-The mandatory courses all cover the human technology relations from a different angle.
-Some are focused on society and the cultural context like Science and technology Studies and Design Histories.
-Other are more related to process of how we should design for people, like Scenario Based Product Design and Interaction Design.
-Whilst Multi-sensory Design and Design and Emotion are primarily meant to extend the repertoire of the designer to develop meaningful solutions.
-In the last mandatory course before starting with the master assignment – Create the Future – one has to apply all insights in order to come to a plausible “vision of the future”.
+The mandatory courses all cover human technology relations from a different angle.
+Some are focused on society and the cultural context like Science and Technology Studies and Design Histories.
+Others are more related to the process on how we should design for people, like Scenario Based Product Design and Interaction Design.
+Whilst Multi-sensory Design and Design for Behaviour Change are primarily meant to extend the repertoire of the designer to develop meaningful solutions.
+In the last mandatory course before starting with the master assignment – Create the Future – you will have to apply all insights in order to come to a plausible “vision of the future”.

-A set of recommended electives is created that fits to the core objectives of the track, but also other courses can be incorporated on the basis of individual interests.
+A set of recommended electives is created that fit the core objectives of the track, but other courses can also be incorporated on the basis of individual interests.

 Within the track, a master assignment can be executed externally at a company or any other organization where there is something to be designed.
 If you are interested in doing research, an internal graduation project can be chosen that fits one of the research interests associated with the track.
 Amongst others these are: Design for Behaviour Change, Participatory Design & Co-Creation, Design History & Culture, Interaction Design & Embodiment, Design for Health & Well-Being, and Design for Brands & Branding.